bassmanitram/actions-for-nautilus/configurator/help.md

 in alphanumeric order (the default is that the order you specify is the one that is used).

-To add actions to your new menu, click on the **Submenu Actions** tab to reveal a nested panel that is similar to the top level UI.
+To add actions to your new menu, click on the **Submenu Actions** tab to reveal a nested panel that is similar to the top-level UI.
 Here you can, again, click on the
 ![Add Action](images/add-action-button.png) button to configure the actions that will appear in your newly created menu.

 That is all there is to menu creation.

 Note, however, that your menu will not appear in the Nautilus context menu until you add command actions to it, and then only if those commands are pertinent to the files that you have selected in the Nautilus window.

 # Command Actions